department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get/uploading-your-photo.md

 <div class="va-introtext">

-Find out how to take and upload a good quality photo for your Veteran ID Card.
+Find out how to upload a good quality photo for your Veteran ID Card.

 </div>